Daughtry (band): 2013–2016: Baptized and It's Not Over...The Hits So Far

-On March 27, 2013, Daughtry tweeted that they had been working with Martin Johnson of Boys Like Girls. and Rock Mafia; On May 6, Daughtry worked with Scott Stevens; on May 7, worked with Ali Tamposi; on May 8, worked with Tamposi and The Monsters and the Strangerz; On May 14, Daughtry tweeted that he was back in the studio with Martin Johnson and Sam Hollander The following day, Daughtry tweeted that he was cutting vocals for the album.
-On May 17, Chris Daughtry tweeted that Josh Paul had rejoined the band.
-On May 22, 2013, Chris Daughtry played a new song that he wrote for the new album titled "Broken Arrows".
+On March 27, 2013, Daughtry tweeted that they had been working with Martin Johnson of Boys Like Girls and Rock Mafia.
+Over the course of several days in May, he revealed other artists with whom he was collaborating, including Scott Stevens, Ali Tamposi, The Monsters and the Strangerz, Martin Johnson, and Sam Hollander.
+Daughtry tweeted that he was cutting vocals for the album on May 15.
+A few days later, Chris Daughtry tweeted that Josh Paul had rejoined the band.
+On May 22, 2013, Chris Daughtry played a new song, "Broken Arrows", that he wrote for the new album.
 Chris said that they hope to have the first single out by the end of the year and the entire record out by February 2014.

-On August 23, Chris said that he had the new album title and that the fans will hear the new single very soon, along with more details to come.
-On September 4, Daughtry posted a segment of their new single cover, and on September 5, Daughtry posted new lyrics 'She's talking to angels, counting the stars', Also on September 7, Daughtry posted more of their single cover, showing the opposite side of the image.
-On September 8, Chris tweeted more lyrics 'She's just watching the clouds roll by and they spell her name.'

-There was a contest to reveal their new single; unfortunately, on September 12, it was leaked by someone from RCA Records that the new single is "Waiting for Superman", which was released on September 17.
-Their fourth album called Baptized became available November 19, 2013.
+On August 23, Chris said that he had the album title and that the fans will hear the single very soon.
+Throughout early September, Daughtry teased the single's cover and snippets of its lyrics.
+There was a contest to reveal their new single; unfortunately, on September 12, it was leaked by someone from RCA Records, revealing the single's name of "Waiting for Superman", which was released on September 17.
+Their fourth album was named Baptized and released November 19, 2013.

 The band performed on the 2013 Dick Clark's New Year's Rockin' Eve with Ryan Seacrest.

 On May 21, 2014, Daughtry and Robin Diaz parted ways due to scheduling conflicts.

 A greatest hits album, It's Not Over...The Hits So Far, was released on February 12, 2016, with singles from their studio albums and two new songs.
 On January 29, 2016, "Torches" was released as the lead single.